 Police -- Dial tel.
 112 anywhere in the country for the police.
 Police stations are clearly marked in English.

 Smoking -- Although South Korea has one of the highest smoking rates in the world, the government has been aggressive in its antismoking campaign in the past several years.
 Smoking is banned in public buildings, hospitals, schools, subway platforms, bus stops, office hallways, and restrooms.
 Smoking is also banned in stadiums.
 You can smoke outside or in designated smoking rooms.
 Restaurants, cafes, Internet cafes, and similar establishments of certain sizes are required to provide nonsmoking areas.
 Women smoking used to be taboo.
 Although more and more females smoke these days, rarely are they seen smoking in the open outside of clubs, bars, and restaurants.
-If you're caught violating the smoking ban, you may be fined W20,000 to W30,000.
+If you're caught violating the smoking ban, you may be fined up to 100,000 Korean won.

 Taxes -- Value-added tax (VAT) is levied on most goods and services at the standard 10% rate and usually included in the retail price.
 You can receive a refund on your VAT if you purchase your item at a shop with a TAX-FREE SHOPPING sign.
 Ask for a Global Refund Cheque payment slip at the time of your purchase.
 You can get your refund, within 3 months of purchase, at the Cash Refund Office located at Gate 28 of Incheon Airport.